shivateja-madipalli/git_find_people/README.md

 Say you want to find some engineers with JavaScript as the main language and Java + Scala as secondary languages, you can find those engineers with this application and the results are based on their github repositories.

-This just has the backend services up and running, need little more brushing on the how the data is retrieved and filtered.
+This just has the backend services up and running, need little more brushing on how the data is retrieved and filtered.

 * Filtering Criteria:
  * Number of Stars